yesBad/ip-whitelist-dash/.github/README.md

 A secure "homelab dashboard" that automatically manages IP whitelisting through Traefik & uses OpenID Connect (OIDC) authentication.
 I made this to use with Jellyfin and alike where a VPN setup may not work in all instances (i.e smart TV and alike) and some family members just find such a bit too complicated... :)

 ## Features

 - OIDC authentication integration
 - Automatic IP whitelist management in Traefik configuration
 - Separate whitelisting for regular users and administrators
-- Static content serving
 - Docker support
 - Automatic IP updates when users' addresses change